Vjameli/Vjameli.github.io/_pages/research.md

 <h3> <u>From the beginning</u></h3>

-Once a patient is diagnosed with cancer and referred to radiotherapy treatment, the oncologist often requisitions a [tomography](https://en.wikipedia.org/wiki/Tomography) or occasionally an [MRI](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging).
-These diagnostic tools provide crucial insights into the tumor's position and geometry before commencing treatment.
+Once a patient is diagnosed with cancer and referred to radiotherapy treatment, the oncologist often orders a [CT scan] of the patient (https://en.wikipedia.org/wiki/CT_scan) or occasionally an [MRI](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging).
+These diagnostic tools provide crucial insights into the tumor's position and geometry.

 <div style="text-align: center;">
   <img src="/images/slices.png" alt="" width="468" height="279">